 3. Not understanding what you can truly afford

 Many people began their home search without knowing what they are actually approved for.
-Besides running the risk of not being able to afford any of the homes that you’ve looked at, it also creates unrealistic expectations of the homes that DO fall in your price range, because now you are comparing them to the higher priced homes you’ve already fallen in love with.
-Which leads us to our next point.
+Besides running the risk of not being able to afford any of the homes that you’ve looked at, it also creates unrealistic expectations of the homes that DO fall in your price range.
+Now you are comparing what you can afford to the higher priced homes that you’ve already fallen in love with, which leads us to our next point……

 4. Not getting pre-qualified before starting your home search